Loading

-Answer: The treatment of urinary stone / kidney stone depends on the size of the stone and where it is located.
+Answer: The treatment of urinary stone/kidney stone depends on the size of the stone and where it is located.
 Most of the people (80%) have stones 6 mm or smaller. l Stones 6 mm or smaller pass on their own or with medication in most (80%) people.
-Stones 10 mm or larger are less likely to pass on their own, so Or such a small stone which does not come out by itself (stuck stone) is removed by operation.
+Stones 10 mm or larger are less likely to pass on their own, so such a small stone that does not come out by itself (stuck stone) is removed by operation.

-Answer: Unbearable pain in the side of the back or lower abdomen (sevier flank pain)
+Answer: Unbearable pain in the side of the back or lower abdomen (severe flank pain)

 Whenever the ratio of salts and water in the urine exceeds a certain amount (solubility coefficient), the salts begin to accumulate and form stones.